Locarno Ballrooms: History

 The company was created in 1926 and named after the Locarno treaties of 1925 which offered a new hope and spirit in post-war Europe (created in Locarno in Switzerland).
 Given the company's development pattern it was presumably Scots-owned.

 Many earlier buildings were adaptations of cinemas, which despite the growing success of cinemas were generally over-provided.
 The demand in these pre-sound days was for smaller and more widely distributed cinemas and some of the bigger venues struggled.
 The smaller cinemas were in turn hit by the advent of sound films, and many did not survive this expensive transition.

-The first Locarno was created in 1926 on Sauchiehall Street in Glasgow, in the shell of the Charing Cross Electric Cinema, Glasgow's first purpose built cinema.
+The first Locarno was created in 1926 on Sauchiehall Street in Glasgow, in the shell of the Charing Cross Electric Theatre, Glasgow's first purpose built cinema.
 This was designed by Robert Duncan in 1898 with a cast iron structure but with a traditional stone frontage with high numbers of large windows (certainly more glazing than a typical cinema of the day).
 The original full title was the "Locarno Palais de Dance".
 Functionally the buildings focussed on what would now be called ballroom dancing and the locations provided both professional displays plus instruction classes.
 The Glasgow venue was home to Scotland's first Scottish Professional Dancing Championships in 1928.